ISDCF/Sign-Language-Video-Encoding/README.md

 ## Requirements
 [ffmpeg](https://www.ffmpeg.org) >= 3.2.4.
 In particular, the executables ffmpeg, ffprobe and ffplay must be in your path.

-## What's included

-A simple encoder and decoder.

 ## Synopsis

 ### Encoding